Milchreis/JCopy/README.md

-# JCopy
+![Alt text](https://raw.githubusercontent.com/Milchreis/JCopy/master/src/main/resources/logo.png "Screenshot1")

 A small and simple backup tool for coping your data.
 It's a java rewrite of [CoPy](https://github.com/Milchreis/CoPy)

-![Alt text](https://raw.githubusercontent.com/Milchreis/JCopy/master/src/main/resources/logo.png "Screenshot1")

 With JCopy you get the possibility to backup your files in a comfortable and fast way.
 Select all interesting directories for saving and a destination, f. e. a usb-drive.
 The first backup will copies all files and takes possibly a while.
 Your session (selected directories) will saved for the next time.